-The agreement between the UK and the EU provides what Theresa May says is certainty to the 3.2 million EU citizens in the UK – as well as citizens of the three EEA countries and Switzerland that they will be able to carry on living and working in the UK as they have done with their rights enshrined in UK law and enforced by British courts.
+An agreement between the UK and the EU provides what Theresa May says is certainty to the 3.2 million EU citizens in the UK – as well as citizens of Iceland, Liechtenstein, Norway and Switzerland that they will be able to carry on living and working in the UK as they have done with their rights enshrined in UK law and enforced by British courts.
 UK citizens in the EU will also retain their current rights with what the EU’s Jean-Claude Juncker called a cheap and simple administration procedure.

-It’s worth saying that even if no deal was done, EU nationals with a right to permanent residence, which is granted after they have lived in the UK for five years, should not see their rights affected after Brexit.
-It is also worth saying that we don’t yet know what rights there will be in future for EU people who want to move to the UK after March 2019 and for British people wanting to move and live in the EU.
+We don’t yet know what it would mean for recent arrivals, but it’s worth saying that even if no Brexit deal was done, EU nationals with a right to permanent residence, which is granted after they have lived in the UK for five years, should not see their rights affected after Brexit.

 What does the fall in the value of the pound mean for prices in the shops?

-This means exports should get a boost as UK goods will be cheaper, but imported goods will get more expensive – some price rises for food, clothing and homeware goods have been seen.
+A fall in the pound means exports should get a boost as UK goods will be cheaper to buy in other countries, but some imported goods could get more expensive.
 The latest UK inflation figures have the rate at 3%, above the target level, but not out of kilter with recent years.

 Will immigration be cut?

-Prime Minister Theresa May has said one of the main messages she has taken from the Leave vote is that the British people want to see a reduction in immigration.
+Prime Minister Theresa May said one of the main messages she took from the Leave vote was that the British people wanted to see a reduction in immigration.
 She has said this will be a focus of Brexit negotiations as she remains committed to getting net migration – the difference between the numbers entering and leaving the country – down to a “sustainable” level, which she defines as being below 100,000 a year.

-It seems highly unlikely.
-Both the Conservatives and the Labour Party have ruled out another referendum, arguing that it would be an undemocratic breach of trust with the British people who clearly voted to Leave.
+It seems unlikely.
+Theresa May has ruled out another referendum, arguing that it would be an undemocratic breach of trust with the British people who clearly voted to Leave.